Pulsed quantum annealing: Increasing the success probability for multiqubit systems using pulsed quantum annealing

 where $\varepsilon_{i}$ and $J_{ij}$ are independent Gaussian random numbers with zero mean and variance $\left\langle J_{ij}^{2}\right\rangle /\Delta^{2}=\left\langle \varepsilon_{i}^{2}\right\rangle /\Delta^{2}=1$.

-Finding the ground state of $H_{t}$ can be connected with minimizing a cost function for an encoded optimization problem.
-Thus, following the QA protocol with long enough annealing time, $t_{f}$, so as to guaranty adiabaticity, we will end up to the ground state of Eq.~\eqref{eq:10}.
-However, in reality, long annealing times cause unwanted decoherence and dissipation effects , while short ones also induce nonadiabatic Landau-Zener transitions which reduce SP.
+Finding the ground state of $H_{t}$ is connected with minimizing a cost function for an encoded optimization problem.
+However, in reality, long annealing times cause unwanted decoherence and dissipation effects, while short ones also induce nonadiabatic Landau-Zener transitions which reduce SP.
 Applying a diabatic pulse, like in the single qubit case, we can modulate the SP, of a multi-qubit system and, for specific pulse parameters, enhance it, for a fixed annealing time.
 We proceed by solving numerically the time-depended Schr\"{o}dinger equation Eq.~\eqref{eq:02} using the Hamiltonian Eq.~\eqref{eq:09} and its instantaneous eigenstates to calculate the SP, Eq.~\eqref{eq:03}.